Photo by Wildeside / Shutterstock.com

-In some places, the main threat is wildfires, elsewhere it’s tornadoes.
+In some places, the main threat is flooding, elsewhere it’s tornadoes.
 Meanwhile, earthquakes are a constant preoccupation in parts of the country.

 - Read your policy.
-Or review it with an agent or broker to learn what is covered and the limits.
+Or review it with an agent or broker to learn what is covered and what the limits are.
 Consider filling coverage gaps with additional insurance, an umbrella policy for added liability coverage, for example.

 - Cut costs.
 Get the coverage you need affordably with such strategies as discounts, comparison shopping and higher deductibles.
-Here are eight ways to cut costs of homeowners insurance.
+Here are eight ways to cut the cost of homeowners insurance.

 - Inventory your possessions.
 You’ll save money and time making a claim by having a video record of your home’s contents.
 Read “6 Tips for Making a Home Inventory Right Now.”

-- Cover liability.
+- Get liability coverage.
 If someone is hurt in your home or by someone in your family, including pets, your homeowners policy’s liability coverage pays damages and court costs.
-Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute.
+Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute, an insurance industry nonprofit.
 “Increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of coverage of liability protection,” the institute says.

 Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.